 Click here to read more about our experts.

-Join us in the afternoon for one of three tours experiencing the best of Central Highland’s local innovation.
+Participants were able to choose from one of three afternoon tours, showcasing the best of Central Highland’s local innovation.

 Young Agribusiness Partner